Anita Gispert:

 Additionally, the experience encourages viewers to reflect on their ancestors and appreciate the value of visual archives.

-The PhotoBooth
+The Photobooth

-Explore Caldes de Montbui Through Anita’s Lens
+Explore the streets of Caldes de Montbui through Anita’s lens